-The Kaiser Permanente Northern California Nurse Residency Program supports newly licensed registered nurses (RNs) as they make their initial transition to practice into one of our 21 Northern California medical centers.
+The Kaiser Permanente (KP) Northern California Nurse Residency Program supports newly licensed registered nurses (RNs) as they make their initial transition to practice into one of our 21 Northern California medical centers.
 The program consists of a comprehensive evidence-based clinical orientation in addition to a 12-month transition-to-practice supported by Vizient’s nationally recognized curriculum.

 Fall 2021 Admission Timeline